The beginner’s step-by-step guide to painting a string of valentine hearts against a rustic wood background using acrylic paint

 Find the center of the string and measure about 3-4″ down from that point.
 This is where you’ll place your first heart.
 Using the tip of your filbert brush to create the line work (and as a bonus, use the broad size of your filbert to create a rounded edge).

 Once you have your heart painted in, fill it completely with the red color.
-If you are not very confident on free-handing your hearts, you can simply download the stencil here or click the banner below.
+If you are not very confident on free-handing your hearts, you can simply get the stencil from my shop here or click the banner below.

 Step 8: Paint in the other 2 hearts